Vegin Vegan Vegun!

 🇯🇵日本語で読む

-No-Bake Oatmeal Tart Crust Recipe — Made with ripe banana and a touch of coconut oil, this easy vegan crust is mixed in minutes and chilled to set into a sturdy, wholesome base.
+No-Bake Oatmeal Tart Crust Recipe — Made with ripe banana and a touch of coconut oil, this easy vegan crust comes together in minutes and chills into a sturdy, wholesome base.

 No-bake oatmeal tart crust with cocoa, bound with banana and coconut oil — vegan, wholesome, and easy to make